get-convex/workflow/README.md

 });
 ```

-### Specifying how many workflows can run in parallel
+### Specifying step parallelism

 You can specify how many steps can run in parallel by setting the
 `maxParallelism` workpool option.
 It has a reasonable default.
-On the free tier, you should not exceed 20.
+On the free tier, you should not exceed 20, otherwise your other scheduled
+functions may become delayed while competing for available functions with your
+workflow steps.
 On a Pro account, you should not exceed 100 across all your workflows and workpools.
 If you want to do a lot of work in parallel, you should employ batching, where
 each workflow operates on a batch of work, e.g. scraping a list of links instead